 Study materials for NBDE exam 1

 There are NBDE study guides available, but I would suggest sticking to one and supplementing it with other materials.
 Facebook groups can help you with discussing questions and downloading some compiled notes by other candidates.
-Here is the material I used:
+Here is the NBDE Part 1 study material that I used:

 - First Aid for the NBDE Part 1